cancel

 7. If you're using an SNMPv3 credential, make sure FIPS compliance is not enabled on your Lansweeper server.

-8. Use the devicetester.exe tool, found in the folder below on your Lansweeper server, to test the SNMP connection to the device.
-Launch the tester from your Lansweeper server directly, submit the IP address of the device and your SNMP credential.
+8. Use the devicetester.exe tool, found in the "Program Files (x86)\Lansweeper\Actions" folder on your Lansweeper server, to test the SNMP connection to the device.
+Launch the tester from your Lansweeper server directly, then submit the IP address of the device and your SNMP credential.
 Read-only rights are sufficient for your credential.
-A successful SNMP test should list the ObjectID of the device as seen in the screenshot below.
+A successful SNMP test should list the ObjectID of the device.

-10. Rescan the network device, e.g. by hitting the Rescan Asset button on the device's Lansweeper webpage.
+10. Rescan the network device by selecting Rescan Asset on the device's Lansweeper webpage.

-11. Verify whether SNMP was scanned by looking for an OID in the Summary tab of the device?s webpage.
-If no OID is present here, SNMP wasn?t scanned and custom OIDs cannot be scanned either.
+11. Verify whether SNMP was scanned by looking for an OID in the Summary tab of the device's webpage.
+If no OID is present, SNMP wasn't scanned and custom OIDs cannot be scanned either.

 New to Lansweeper?